sindhurav28/terraform-google-dataproc/README.md

 # terraform-google-dataproc
 Terraform module for creating Dataproc jobs and Dataproc cluster on Google Cloud.
+Currently, Google Cloud doesn't provide any terraform module for Dataproc.

 ## Features
 This module creates a Dataproc Cluster(currently only clusters on Compute Engine is supported) and a Dataproc job.
 If you want to use an existing cluster to create a dataproc job, the value for create cluster should be set "false" and call the existing cluster from data/locals block.